phrb/NODAL.jl/doc/source/manual/examples.rst

         end
     end

-We use the ``@everywhere`` macro to define the function in all Julia workers available.
+We use the ``addprocs()`` function to add the default number of Julia workers, one per processing core, to our application.
+The ``import`` statement loads StochasticSearch.jl in the current Julia worker, and the ``@everywhere`` macro defines the ``rosenbrock`` function and the module in all Julia workers available.

 Cost functions must accept a ``Configuration`` and a ``Dict{Symbol, Any}`` as input.
+The ``Configuration`` is used to define the autotuner's search space, and the parameter dictionary can store data or function configurations.

 Our cost function simply ignores the parameter dictionary, and uses the ``"i0"`` and ``"i1"`` parameters of the received configuration to calculate a value.
-There is no restriction on ``Configuration`` parameter naming.
+There is no restriction on the names of ``Configuration`` parameter.

 Our configuration will have two ``FloatParameter``\s, which will be ``Float64`` values constrained to an interval.
 The intervals are ``[-2.0,